andreybavt/j2ts/README.md

-# A tool to convert java class to a TypeScript interfaces
+# A tool to convert java class to TypeScript interfaces
    A tool performs static analysis of an input java file, extracting fields and subclasses.

 ## Requirements